Written by The Reading Agency

 Tackling life's big challenges through the proven power of reading

-The Reading Agency is a national charity that tackles life's big challenges - including loneliness and poor mental health and wellbeing - through the proven power of reading.
+The Reading Agency is a UK charity that tackles life's big challenges - including loneliness and poor mental health and wellbeing - through the proven power of reading.
 In 2020-21, The Reading Agency reached over 1.9 million people across the UK, including more than 950,000 children and over 900,000 adults and young people.
 It works closely with partners to develop and deliver programmes for people of all ages and backgrounds.

 Through this commitment to its mission and vision, The Reading Agency is well placed to respond to public health concerns about the impact of loneliness on the mental and physical health of people across the UK.3